apenwarr/redo/README.md

 The problem:

 This idea won't work as easily with redo as it did with make.
 With make, a separate copy of $SHELL is launched for each step of the build (and gets migrated to the remote machine), but make runs only on your local machine, so it can control parallelism and avoid building the same target from multiple machines, and so on.
 The key to the above distribution mechanism is it can send files to the remote machine at the beginning of the $SHELL, and send them back when the $SHELL exits, and know that nobody cares about them in the meantime.
 With redo, since the entire script runs inside a shell (and the shell might not exit until the very end of the build), we'd have to do the parallelism some other way.

 I'm sure it's doable, however.
 One nice thing about redo is that the source code is so small compared to make: you can just rewrite it.

+# Can I convince a sub-redo or sub-make to *not* use parallel builds?

+Yes.
+Put this in your .do script:

+	unset MAKEFLAGS

+The child makes will then not have access to the jobserver, so will build serially instead.

 # How fast is redo compared to make?